raulfdm/raulmelo-studio/README.md

 I might need to run a specific workflow for each package/app.
 Doing that with npm script will be hard, I've introduced the package `scripty`.

 This helper allows me to use an executable file (e.g. `bash` or `node exec`) to determine what needs to happen.

-In that sense, I have workspace level scripts which are most scripts that call `lerna` to run `build`, `lint`, etc. In general, commands would be generic for everyone.

 Then I have per package/app script which calls whatever they need in other to make it work (e.g. `nextjs cli`, `tsdx cli`, etc.).
 For some commands, they can refer to a common script (e.g. `lint` and `test`) in the root level script if they don't need to do anything special for these commands.